I THINK SOMETIMES

 Creating the project

 Let's start by creating our Nuxt.js project.
-You'll need to have Node.js and npm installed on your computer.
+You'll need to have Node.js v18.0.0 or newer and npm installed on your computer.

 Now run the following command to start the development environment: